Killer Sofa: Plot

+Francesca and the two police officers go back to her apartment to look for Maxi, and they discover Ralph's corpse.
+The recliner calls Francesca "Valerie".
+This causes her to flee.
+She contemplates suicide at the edge of a cliff, then Jack calls her and she returns to the city.
+It's revealed that in the 1800s a pair of witches named Valerie and Gerard Collette lived in Akaroa, and poisoned many people to steal their souls.
+When the town discovered this they formed a mob.
+They burnt Gerard alive, but Valerie killed herself, transferring her spirit into a nearby woman, Francesca's great grandmother.
+That spirit has passed through the generations, and lives on in Francesca, as does Gerard's in the recliner.

+Jack plans to build two dybbuk boxes to contain the spirits, then burn them.
+He suffers a heart attack however, and Francesca decides to confront the recliner without him.
+She does it with gasoline, but before she can burn it, the police arrive and reveal that Frederico's body was inside it the entire time, and that's what Gerard's soul had attached to.
+They believe that by shooting the chair they've dispelled the spirit.

+A short time later Francesca has Gravy head over to her apartment, where she poisons him before transferring Gerard's soul from the recliner into his, as Valerie has completely taken over her body.
+The two murder Grape, and leave, although Maxi saw what happened.

 Production

 The recliner cost $100.
 The initial title of the film was planned to be My Lover, My Lazy Boy, but the production feared being sued by the La-Z-Boy furniture company.
 After this, the title The Furnishing was then considered, but finally the name Killer Sofa was chosen.
 Rao faced some limitations while filming as he only had one recliner, which meant he was unable to film the sofa jumping from a window and crushing a person on a car, or a scene of the sofa vomiting blood as he worried it would stain the suede on the recliner.

 Release

 The film was released on DVD on 1 October 2019 by the US-based distributor High Octane Pictures, before arriving to video-on-demand.

 Reception

 The film received mixed reviews from critics, but reception for its humour was overall positive.

 Flickering Myth reviewer Matt Donato gave the film 3/4 stars and said that it is "weird, sometimes unwieldy, but should delight those who giggled incessantly at the film's properly conveyed trailer".
 In a less positive review, Mike Phalin of Sciencefiction.com gave the film a 2.5/5 stars and said, "For a quick bit of wacky horror with a twist ending, Killer Sofa delivers on that end.
 Had the story and some key characters gotten a bit of tidying up in the script process, this could have been much more fun."